High Temperature Resistance

 High temperature change

-Besides the high ambient temperature, another challenge in regions with extreme climates are the high temperatures changes.
+Besides high ambient temperature, another challenge in regions with extreme climates is significant temperature changes.
 In desert or tropical locations, temperature gradients of up to 40°C between day and night occur quite frequently.
-As a PV module consists of materials with different mechanical behaviours, the high temperature gradients lead to thermomechanical stresses inside the module.
-Especially the cell connectors are thereby weakened.
-Using of pretreated and non-crimped connectors or using half-cells can reduce cell connector breaks.
+Because a PV module consists of materials with different mechanical behaviours, the high temperature gradients lead to thermomechanical stresses inside the module.
+In particular, the cell connectors are weakened.
+Using pretreated and non-crimped connectors or using half-cells can reduce cell connector breaks

 High ambient temperature